-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Haverhill is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Haverhill is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Haverhill is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Haverhill who work in office and administrative support (12.17%), sales jobs (10.60%), and law enforcement and fire fighting (9.27%).
+There are especially a lot of people living in Haverhill who work in office and administrative support (12.92%), management occupations (8.87%), and maintenance occupations (8.36%).

-Haverhill is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Haverhill does not have a public transit system used by locals to get to and from work.

-The per capita income in Haverhill in 2010 was $26,903, which is middle income relative to Florida and the nation.
-This equates to an annual income of $107,612 for a family of four.
+The per capita income in Haverhill in 2018 was $25,036, which is lower middle income relative to Florida, and middle income relative to the rest of the US.
+This equates to an annual income of $100,144 for a family of four.
 However, Haverhill contains both very wealthy and poor people as well.

 Haverhill is an extremely ethnically-diverse town.
 The people who call Haverhill home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Haverhill residents report their race to be Black or African-American, followed by White.
+The greatest number of Haverhill residents report their race to be White, followed by Black or African-American.
 Haverhill also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 25.70% of the town’s residents.
-Important ancestries of people in Haverhill include Haitian, Jamaican, Irish, African, and German.
+People of Hispanic or Latino origin account for 27.94% of the town’s residents.
+Important ancestries of people in Haverhill include Haitian, Irish, African, German, and Italian.